Sauna / Bathhouse Scenario

 In practice

 Expression ranges from private fantasy and role-play (recreating the towel-clad, steam-room atmosphere with a partner at home or in a spa) to actual visits to bathhouses, gay saunas or sex-on-premises venues.
 Such venues characteristically combine wet and dry saunas, showers, lockers, hot tubs and small private rooms, with a towel (or footwear) as the only clothing, so that heat and undress carry much of the charge.
-The interest sits close to the locker-room scenario and to glory-hole play, and at venues it can shade into orgy or gangbang settings; the eroticism of bare, sweat-sheened bodies links it to skin-fetish.
+The interest sits close to the locker room scenario and to glory hole play, and at venues it can shade into orgy or gangbang settings; the eroticism of bare, sweat-sheened bodies links it to a skin fetish.

 Psychology